1030 Swabia Court, Suite 201

 He currently resides in Apex, North Carolina, with his wife, Chelsea.

-Brad Young was named USA Baseball's Director, Media Relations, in October 2016.
-In that role, he is responsible for the organization's internal and external communication, media and public relations, and for overseeing the Media Relations Department.
+Brad Young was named USA Baseball's Director of Media Relations in October 2016 and was promoted to Senior Director of Media Relations in August of 2019.
+In that role, he is responsible for the organization's internal and external communication, media and public relations, and for overseeing the Media Relations and Creative Services departments.
 He also serves as the primary media contact for the Collegiate National Team, the Professional National Team and the USA Baseball Golden Spikes Award.

 Prior to his current role, Young was hired as the Director, Communications and National Team Travel, in January 2016.
 He was responsible for the organization's communication, as well as travel services for the five USA Baseball National Teams and the National High School Invitational (NHSI).